AyulaBoyilo/FMprofileCard/README.md

 ### What I learned

 Very simple challenge.
-Only thing worth mentiong is multiple backgrounds set to view width percentage to ensure a flexible background pattern.
+Only thing worth mentioning is multiple backgrounds set to view width percentage to ensure a flexible background pattern.

 ```css
 body {